Citation, DOI, disclosures and article data

-Peritoneal metastases (also known as peritoneal carcinomatosis when extensive) are relatively common particularly in tumours of the abdomen and pelvis and generally imply a poor prognosis, often with a significant impact on palliation.
+Peritoneal metastases are a relatively common location for metastases, particularly from tumors of the abdomen and pelvis, that generally imply a poor prognosis, often with a significant impact on palliation 1.

 Malignant involvement of the peritoneal lining occurs via a number of routes, including 1:

 Although peritoneal metastases are visible on ultrasound, MRI and sometimes are implied on barium studies, CT is the most frequently used modality to investigate patients with suspected peritoneal metastases, or assess the resultant complications.

 Malignant ascites may be anechoic or have low-level echoes, and aids in the identification of deposits 1.
 Nodules are of intermediate echogenicity, hypoechoic compared to the peritoneum, whereas infiltration of the omentum results in hyperechogenicity 1.

 Peritoneal metastases can range in appearance from invisible to multiple large masses, and historically CT can only detect 60-80% of peritoneal metastases later shown to be present at surgery, although more recent studies reported detection rates of 85-93% 1,3.
 Appearances include 1:

 thickening and enhancement of peritoneal reflections (especially if nodular)

 stranding and thickening of the omentum (omental cake)

 stranding and distortion of the small bowel mesentery